-R v J (Operation Monroe 2) (2020): Successfully defending allegation of gunpoint rape of a 15-year-old child.
-Part of an 8 week trial of 10 defendants charged with Child Sexual Exploitation offences.
+Operation Monroe 2 (2020): Successfully defending allegation of the gunpoint rape of a 15-year-old child.
+Part of a trial of 10 defendants charged with child sexual exploitation offences.

 Operation Kansas (2018): Prosecuting multiple complainant allegations involving rape and penetrative sexual activity with girls under 16, involving spreading of STIs.

-R v C (2016): Defending in case involving a campaign of rapes by stepfather more than 40 years ago.
+R v C (2016): Defending case involving a campaign of rapes more than 40 years ago.

-R v Munroe 2 Cr App R 29: Conjoined appeals in which the Court of Appeal determined that urine could amount to a “noxious thing” within the meaning of s.24 OAPA 1861, and provided guidance on the appropriate levels of sentencing for “potting” cases – i.e. assaults committed by prisoners on prison staff by throwing/smearing them with urine and faeces.
+R v Munroe 2 Cr App R 29: Conjoined appeals in which the Court of Appeal determined that urine could amount to a “noxious thing” for the purposes of section 24 of the Offences Against the Person Act 1861.
+Guidance given on the appropriate levels of sentencing for assaults upon prison staff with urine and excrement.